 Field-hunting tip

-Look in altered volcanic ash beds country — that is the host setting where montmorillonite typically forms.
+Look in altered volcanic ash beds country, the host setting where montmorillonite typically forms.
 If you start seeing calcite, gypsum, quartz in float, you are in the right ground.
 Field specimens usually show a massive habit, so train your eye for that shape before scanning the outcrop.